rfshelley/Documentation/ref-docs/location-ref.rst

 Location
 ========

 A Location represents a user's geo-location, such as "Home" or "office".
-Locations do not have to have a SmartThings hub, but generally do.
+Locations do not have to have a SmartThings Hub, but generally do.

 All SmartApps and Device Handlers are injected with a ``location`` property that is the Location into which the SmartApp is installed.